-The Japanese culture has intrigued numerous western countries for decades and in all aspects.
+The Japanese culture has intrigued numerous Western countries for decades and in all aspects.
 Interestingly, the Japanese furniture makes space look ‘sparse.’
-The items features a small size attributed to the Japanese floor culture.
+The items feature a small size attributed to the Japanese floor culture.

-When you enter the Japanese households today, you will notice not much difference with their ancestors’.
-You are likely to find no chairs, only some mats or cushions to sit or sleep on.
+When you enter the Japanese households today, you will notice little difference from their ancestors.
+You will likely find no chairs, only some mats or cushions to sit or sleep on.
 Instead of a bed, they sleep on unique bedding known as a futon.

 Generally, the Japanese lifestyle is on the floor.
 These people love doing almost everything while on the floor.
-It is the reason their furniture like beds, tables, and chairs are small in size.
+Their furniture, like beds, tables, and chairs, is small.

 The Japanese also use the furniture they require.
 They don’t have room for extras or unnecessary items.